RAF Regiment: Post-war

-In July 2004 it was announced that the role of providing ground-based air defence was to be transferred to the British Army's Royal Artillery and the four Royal Air Force Regiment air defence squadrons were to be disbanded.
+In July 2004, it was announced that the role of providing ground-based air defence was to be transferred to the British Army's Royal Artillery and the four Royal Air Force Regiment air defence squadrons were to be disbanded.

+The RAF Regiment saw action in Iraq and Afghanistan.
+Leaving aside those injured, seriously or otherwise, five RAF Regiment gunners were killed in Iraq (one in a firefight, three, including a member of the RAuxAF, in a single mortar strike, and one in a road traffic incident) and five were killed in Afghanistan (one due to hostile fire, four due to IEDs, including one 51 year old member of the RAuxAF, the oldest member of the British Armed Forces to die in Afghanistan) with an additional man dying in an accident in Cyprus after leaving Afghanistan.

-In 2011, as part of the Strategic Defence and Security Review, it was announced that from December 2011, the CBRN role undertaken by the Joint CBRN Regiment, a combined Army/RAF unit, would be transferred to the RAF Regiment (as lead service) under the new Defence CBRN Wing, formed from 26 Squadron, 27 Squadron and 2623 (Auxiliary) Squadron.
+In 2011, as part of the Strategic Defence and Security Review, it was announced that, from December 2011, the CBRN role undertaken by the Joint CBRN Regiment, a combined Army/RAF unit, would be transferred to the RAF Regiment (as lead service) under the new Defence CBRN Wing, formed from 26 Squadron, 27 Squadron and 2623 (Auxiliary) Squadron.
 The army retained involvement through the continued use of the Royal Yeomanry to provide trained battlefield casualty replacements.

 In 2016, this decision was reversed with the announcement the CBRN role would be handed back to the British Army in 2020.

-In November 2013, The Queen's Colour (63), 1 and 27 Squadron had their new colours presented.
-However 16, 37 and 48 squadrons were disbanded.
+In November 2013, The Queen's Colour (63), 1 and 27 Squadrons had their new colours presented.
+However, 16, 37 and 48 squadrons were disbanded.

 In July 2017, Prince Harry visited RAF Honington on behalf of The Queen to present a new Colour to the RAF Regiment.
 The new colour was to celebrate the 75th birthday of the formation of the Regiment in 1942.